maxuanquang/backend-swe-interview-questions/answers/os.md

 - When process context switching happens, the state of the current process will be stored in Process Control Block (PCB), so this process can be resumed later.
 It includes the value of the CPU registers, the process state, and memory-management information.
 Data pages in memory of the current process are typically kept safe because the information about these pages have been saved in PCB.
 However, depending on the memory-management method of OS and the availability of memory, it can lead to the replacement of these data pages (data pages replacement have nothing to do with context switching).

 - When thread context switching happens, the state of the current thread will be stored in Thread Control Block (TCB), so the thread can be resumed later.
 It includes the value of the CPU registers, the thread state, a program counter, a stack pointer, and a pointer to the PCB of the process to which the thread belongs.
-There is one major difference in thread context switching compared to processes: the address space remains the same (there is no page replacement).
+There is one major difference in state becomes running.
+- At the running state, the processor executes the process instructions.
+If the process need something like I/O, it moves to the Waiting state.
+If process completes its execution, it moves to Terminated state.
+If the process's time slice e thread context switching compared to processes: the address space remains the same (there is no page replacement).

 ## What is multi-process and multi-thread?
 When should we use which?